-The Salt Box house was constructed by Ebenezer Howe, one of the first settlers of the area.
-At that time the eighty-acre lot was part of Winchendon.
+The Salt Box house was constructed by Ebenezer Howe, one of the area's first settlers.
+At that time, the eighty-acre lot was part of Winchendon.
 Mr. Howe was one of the signers of the petition for incorporating the new town of Gardner.

-A hurricane destroyed the barn that was rebuilt.
+A hurricane destroyed the barn, and it was rebuilt.

 The house was bought by Herb Brooks, who added a sunroom and many gardens.
-He restored much of the interior of the house as well as adding a large breezeway and fireplace between the house and barn which was originally from Vermont.
-It was disassembled and then reassembled on site.
+He restored much of the house's interior and added a large breezeway and fireplace between the house and the barn, initially from Vermont.
+It was disassembled and then reassembled on-site.

-The house, barn and 9 acres of land purchased by the McTigue Family (Dr. Mike).
-The breezeway and barn were taken down and a new hospital was built.
+The house, barn, and 9 acres of land were purchased by the McTigue Family (Dr. Mike).
+The breezeway and barn were taken down, and a new hospital was built.

 The Gardner Animal Care Center opened in June.